k0retux/fuddly/docs/source/tutorial.rst

 '''''''''

 To define an operator you have to define a class that inherits from :class:`fuzzfmk.operator_helpers.Operator`.
-Then to register it within your project the decorator ``@operator`` has to be used with at least the reference of the project as the first parameter.
+Then, to register it within your project, the decorator ``@operator`` has to be used with at least the reference of the project as the first parameter.

 .. seealso:: Parameters can be defined for an operator, in order to